Updated: Sep 15

 "Accepting" the claim means that the insurance administrator acknowledges that the accident is protected by compensation from staff.
 You can receive compensated medical coverage for your injuries if your application is admitted.
 To help make up for missed income, you might even be eligible for compensation.

 "Denying" the allegation means that the administrator of claims agrees that benefits do not protect the disability from employees.
 If you are given a letter rejecting your petition by the claims administrator, you have a right to appeal the decision.
 Don't wait because the requisite papers have deadlines for filing.
-Find a workers compensation lawyer near you for a free consultation.
+Find a California workers' compensation lawyer near you for a free consultation.

 Is my claim approved if I have not heard from the claims administrator?